Resource Center

 Executive Takeaway

 Heat illness is a foreseeable hazard in Texas and Sun Belt industrial work.
-OSHA's current heat resources emphasize acclimatization, water, rest, shade, training, and emergency response.
-OSHA's national heat rule remains proposed as of May 26, 2026, with the public hearing concluded in 2025 and post-hearing comments closed October 30, 2025.
+OSHA's current heat resources emphasize acclimatization, water, rest, shade, training, emergency response, and WBGT-informed decisions.
+As of July 2026, OSHA's national heat rule remains in the rulemaking process after hearings concluded on July 2, 2025 and the post-hearing comment period ended on October 30, 2025.
+OSHA also lists an April 10, 2026 heat National Emphasis Program update among its current heat resources.

 Employers should not wait for a final rule.
 A medically sound heat program reduces illness risk, protects employees, supports OSHA General Duty Clause expectations, and gives supervisors a clear playbook before the first severe heat day arrives.